JTYKolesar/azure-freesubs-signup/README.md

 <img src="https://i.imgur.com/1DDZ4Ui.png" height="50%" width="50%" alt="Microsoft Azure Logo"/>
 </p>
 <p align="justify">
-Microsoft Azure is a comprehensive and flexible cloud computing platform that empowers businesses to build, deploy, and manage applications and services across a vast network of data centers.
-With its robust suite of tools and services, Azure provides organizations with the scalability, reliability, and security needed to accelerate growth, drive innovation, and achieve their digital transformation goals.<div>
+Microsoft Azure is a powerful cloud platform that provides various tools and services like virtual machines, storage, AI, and easy project deployment.
+It helps businesses and individuals increase productivity, gain valuable insights from data, and effortlessly scale applications to meet their needs.
+With Azure, you can harness the potential of the cloud to drive innovation and achieve your goals with greater efficiency.

 <h1>Setup a Subscription, Resource, Storage and Virtual Machine in Azure</h1>

-This guide is meant to demonstrate a step-by-step process for any beginner on how to create a FREE* Azure account, create a Resource Group, create a Storage Account, build a Virtual Machine and how to connect to it using Remote Desktop.
+This guide is meant to demonstrate a step-by-step process for any beginner on how to create a FREE* Azure account, create a Resource Group, a Storage Account, build a Virtual Machine and how to connect to it using Remote Desktop.

 <h2>Requirements</h2>